📸For Professional Photographers

 $1,500-$10,000+/day

-Flat rate for full-day or half-day coverage regardless of hours.
+Flat rate for full-day or half-day coverage, regardless of exact hours within that timeframe.
+Industry standard for weddings and all-day events.

 Pros